bruhmastir/library/docs/enroute/muscat/contingency.md

 In the event of a **controller voice communication failure** (e.g., station audio failure):

 - Attempt to re-establish service via backup frequencies, text, or via coordination with adjacent sectors to relay instructions.
-- Suspend acceptance of new departures until resolved.

 ## 8.2 Radar Failure
 A partial or full **radar outage** may require a transition from radar to **procedural control**: